thevenice/Express/README.md

       <p>
         Request and Response objects are very important.
-The Request object represents the HTTP request properties for things like "Url parameters", "Query strings","Any daat that sent in the body","HTTP header", and all the stuff is included in request.
+The Request object represents the HTTP request properties for things like "Url parameters", "Query strings","Any data that sent in the body","HTTP header", and all the stuff is included in request.
 The Response Object represents HTTP response its on use to send back response maybe "JSON data", "Template","Redirect", ...etc.